John Bingham, 7th Earl of Lucan: Media reaction

-By the afternoon of 8 November, the newspapers' early editions carried photographs of the Lucans across their front pages, accompanied by headlines like "Body in sack ... countess runs out screaming", and "Belgravia murder – earl sought".
+By the afternoon of 8 November, the newspapers' early editions carried photographs of the Lucans across their front pages, accompanied by headlines like "Body in sack ... countess runs out screaming" and "Belgravia murder – earl sought".
 A meeting that day at the Clermont between Aspinall, Meinertzhagen, Kydd, Elwes, Charles Benson, and Stephen Raphael became the cause of much press speculation.
-Meinertzhagen and Raphael later insisted that the gathering was just a rational discussion between concerned friends, keen to share anything they knew about what had happened, but the relationship between the Metropolitan Police and Lucan's social circle was strained; some officers complained that an "Eton mafia" worked against them.
+Meinertzhagen and Raphael later insisted that the gathering was merely a rational discussion between concerned friends, keen to share anything they knew about what had happened, but the relationship between the Metropolitan Police and Lucan's social circle was strained; some officers complained that an "Eton mafia" worked against them.

 Susan Maxwell-Scott refused to add to her statement, and when Aspinall's mother, Lady Osborne, was asked if she could help locate Lucan's body, she replied, "The last I heard of him, he was being fed to the tigers at my son's zoo", prompting the police to search the house and the animal cages there.
 Police searched 14 country houses and estates, including Holkham Hall and Warwick Castle, to no avail.

 Amidst concerns expressed by the Labour MP Marcus Lipton that some people were "being a bit snooty" with the police, Benson wrote a letter to the editor of The Times asking him to either identify those people or "kindly withdraw his remarks".
 To its cost, the satirical magazine Private Eye accused Goldsmith of being at the Clermont meeting, when he was actually in Ireland.
-Elwes went to see Lady Lucan in hospital and was reportedly deeply shocked both by her appearance and her statement, "Who's the mad one now?"
-Elwes was apparently unhappy at some of the negative press coverage of the countess, and was later ostracised by his friends for his part in an article critical of Lucan, which appeared in The Sunday Times Magazine.
+Elwes went to see Veronica in hospital and was reportedly deeply shocked both by her appearance and her statement, "Who's the mad one now?"
+He was apparently unhappy at some of the negative press coverage of Veronica, and was later ostracised by his friends for his part in an article critical of Lucan, which appeared in The Sunday Times Magazine.
 He died by suicide in September 1975.

 Rivett's case made headlines around the world.
-Within days of the murder, newspapers reported on Lady Lucan's statement to the police, with claims that she had pretended to collude with her husband to ensure her safety.
-In January 1975, Lady Lucan gave an exclusive interview to the Daily Express.
+Within days of the murder, newspapers reported on Veronica's statement to the police, with claims that she had pretended to collude with her husband to ensure her safety.
+In January 1975, Veronica gave an exclusive interview to the Daily Express.
 She also appeared in a murder reconstruction in the same newspaper, complete with posed photographs taken inside the house.